-Blood plasma levels of sulfate remain low, typically only 11% of normal.
+Blood plasma levels of sulfate are depressed, as low as 11% of normal.
 So, the protective benefits of sulfate largely disappear for those with autism.
 The sulfate deficit may be estimated at 510 mg per day, looking at losses in urine.
 This can be corrected by drinking water with a high sulfate content, mineral water for instance.
 Pellegrino naturally provides 459 mg of sulfate in each liter bottle.
 Unfortunately, most tap water is not as sulfate rich.
 The EPA estimates that the median public water system provides only 24 mg/l.
 And this has been falling as autism has risen.
 Two trends are responsible.
 One is a shift from rural to urban water as people migrate to cities.
 Rural water is typically from mineral rich wells.
 Urban water is usually obtained from more prolific surface sources which contain less sulfate.

-The second trend is going to smack you in the head.
+The second trend is a real eye opener.
 The Clean Water Act has empowered the EPA to force urban water systems to clean up dangerous toxins, certainly a noble goal.
 Of course, when you remove the bad stuff, sulfate gets reduced, too.
 I guess the baby got thrown out with the bath water.
 The medical community is not concerned about sulfate, considering it a mild nuisance.
 It is recommended to stay below 250 mg/l for flavor and below 500 mg/l to avoid diarrhea.
 For most people, sulfated water has no obvious benefit.
 But for those with autistic chemistry, sulfated water can make up for sulfate lost in the toilet.
 These are bold assertions.
 Can they be backed up with evidence?

 IDEA legislation (Individuals with Disabilities Education Act) requires tracking of autism in our public schools.
 If you extract data for 6 through 11 year olds with autism, you can calculate prevalence numbers for each of the 50 states.
 This shows large differences between states.
 The worst states are Minnesota, Maine, Oregon and Connecticut with rates as poor as 1 in 62.
 The best states are Iowa, Louisiana, Colorado and Oklahoma with rates above 1 in 200.
 What about sulfate in the water?
 For each of the best and worst states, I created a list of the most populous cities.
 I searched the internet for water quality reports and weighted sulfate levels against population to get an idea of the mean level of sulfate in each state.
 I compared sulfate to autism and the correlation was striking.
 The worst states had an averaged sulfate level of only 13 mg/l.
 The best states averaged 113 mg/l.

 Most people drink about 2 liters of water per day.
 This means citizens in the best states were getting an additional 200 mg of sulfate compared to the worst.
 This extra sulfate reduced the rate of autism by a factor of 4.
 What would happen if you increased the sulfate even more, say double?
 A conservative guess might be a reduction in autism by a factor of 8.
 What would autistic birth numbers look like in the United States under these improved conditions if the Brimstone Theory is true:

 Bottled water is a player, too.
 The typical American buys 160 liters of bottled water every year.
 And the numbers are similar world wide.
 That replaces a lot of tap water.
 What about sulfate?
 Oh, the Brimstone Demons are a clever crew.
 Most bottled water is distilled tap water with the sulfate removed.
 This is true for Desani, Aquafina and Pure Life.
-Spring waters like Poland Spring are not much better. ( Poland Spring is bottled in sulfate poor Maine, of course. ) Bottled water is a multi billion dollar growth industry, probably outpacing autism over the years.
+Spring waters like Poland Spring are not much better.
+Bottled water is a multi billion dollar growth industry, probably outpacing autism over the years.

 Is there more proof?
 Autism is a strongly male condition with 4 to 5 times as many boys.
 A good argument can be made connecting sulfate to estrogen, the dominant female hormone.
 There are four chemicals that we loosely call estrogen.
 Estradiol is the most potent type while estrone is the form regulated by the enzyme estrone sulfotransferase, which requires sulfate.
 Low sulfate halts regulation, resulting in excess estrone.
 Competitive inhibition, in turn, interferes with estradiol creation.
 This shifts estrogen activity away from estradiol and toward estrone, lowering the overall potency.
 For girls, this is no big deal since they start off with lots of estrogen.
 For boys, it's more problematic since estrogen levels are naturally low.
 When estrogen drops through a threshold, problems arise and autism is one bad result.